Observability#

 ...

-The Header carries a magic prefix (LMCT), a format version, the trace level (storage today), the LMCache version, start timestamps, and the StorageManagerConfig digest.
+The Header carries a magic prefix (LMCT), a format version, the trace level (storage today), a trace schema version, start timestamps, and the StorageManagerConfig digest.
 Each Record carries a relative timestamp, a wall-clock timestamp, the fully-qualified call site (qualname), and an argument dict.

 The format is deliberately extensible: future trace levels (mq, gpu) will share this layout and use the level header field to discriminate.
 Additional captured ops add new qualname strings without bumping the format version.